 After hiking, horseback riding, and walking for miles you will be ravenous.
 Pack a picnic lunch, fish for trout and enjoy the splendor nature has to offer.
-If you didn’t bring a blanket to spread out for your feast, there are eleven picnic areas to choose from, and many have pavilions that can reserve in advance.
-While sitting down enjoy the many wildflowers at this park such as: trillium, lady slipper, orchids, violets, and bleeding hearts.
+If you didn't bring a blanket to spread out for your feast, there are eleven picnic areas to choose from, and many have pavilions that can reserve in advance.
+While sitting down enjoy the many wildflowers at this park such as trillium, lady slipper, orchids, violets, and bleeding hearts.

 One of the many highlights of the Great Smoky Mountains National Park is the abundance of glorious waterfalls.
-You’ll hear the water rushing, before you actually see it, and they can be found in almost every river and stream in the park.
-Some of the waterfalls are: Grotto Laurel, Hen Wallow Falls that is 90 feet high, and Abrams Falls that is only 20 feet high, but has a picturesque pool, and is named after Cherokee Chief Abrams.
+You'll hear the water rushing before you actually see it, and they can be found in almost every river and stream in the park.
+Some of the waterfalls are Grotto Laurel, Hen Wallow Falls that is 90 feet high, and Abrams Falls that is only 20 feet high but has a picturesque pool and is named after Cherokee Chief Abrams.
 Possibly while at one of the waterfalls you can view a white-tailed deer sharing the water or an elk or maybe even a black bear.

-Once you visit this stunning park located between Tennessee and North Carolina, you view of nature will forever be changed.
+Once you visit this stunning park located between Tennessee and North Carolina, your view of nature will forever be changed.
 With all there is to do, the helpful people working there, and the incredible sights and sounds, you might just want to call it home, as our ancestors once did.

-Check out all of our articles on Great Smoky Mountains National Park to help plan your visit to this gorgeous park!
+Check out all of our articles on the Great Smoky Mountains National Park to help plan your visit to this gorgeous park!